nutanix/ntnx-api-golang-clients/vmm-go-client/README.md

-# Go Client For Nutanix Nutanix Vmm Versioned APIs
+# Go Client For Nutanix Vmm Versioned APIs

 The Go client for Nutanix Vmm Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage the life-cycle of virtual machines hosted on Nutanix.